mozilla/firefox57-sprint/README.md

-# Mozilla Webcompat (Firefox 57) Campaign - heavily under construction (website and program)
+# Firefox 57 WebCompat Campaign - heavily under construction (website and program)

 This project is based on https://mozilla.github.io/global-sprint/.